-Sensor Control Mode:
+Heater Control Mode:

 All O2 sensors must be heated before an accurate signal is produced.
-The sensor can be potentially damaged if the gauge begins to heat the sensor before the engine is running due to condensation that forms on the sensor tip and in the exhaust.
+Potential sensor damage can occur if the gauge begins to heat the sensor before the engine is running due to condensation that forms on the sensor tip and in the exhaust.
 To accommodate this, an internal trigger within the gauge will automatically begin heating the sensor when 12.5 volts or higher is seen on the Red wire ("Normal" operating mode).
 While the gauge does not require 12.5 volts to operate (12 volts will suffice), this voltage is used to indicate to the gauge that the engine is running, as most regulated charging systems will maintain 14 volts or higher.
-Once the gauge sees 12.5 volts, it will begin heating the sensor and the pointer will move back and forth between 8.0 and 9.0 on the dial.
-When the sensor is heated to the proper operating temperature the gauge will begin reading air/fuel ratio in real-time.
+Once the gauge sees 12.5 volts, it will begin heating the sensor and transition from (---) to a 20 second countdown on the seven-segment display.
+When the countdown is complete, the sensor is heated, and the gauge will begin reading air/fuel ratio in real-time.